 BSEC is coordinating closely with the Organization’s transport Sectoral Dialogue Partners – BRASS, BINSA, BASPA, BSEC-URTA and IRU.

-There has been a proposal to organize a joint Meeting of the Working Groups on Transport, Trade and Customs Affairs.
+Joint Meetings of the Working Groups on Transport, Trade and Customs Affairs are being organized.

 Since 2001, a number of joint statements and declarations have been adopted on prospective of cooperation in the field of transport.
 The Declaration titled “Towards secure, coherent and efficient transport system in the Black Sea Region”, adopted in October 2011 by the BSEC Transport Ministers, stated commitment by the Ministers to undertake steps towards securing safe and efficient transport links and facilitating the border crossing procedures.
 The Ministerial meetings held in November 2012 and in May 2013, where the joint declarations were adopted, addressed the issue on further enhancement of cooperation in the field on the basis of priorities defined in the “BSEC Economic Agenda: Towards an Enhanced BSEC Partnership”.

 On 16 April 2014 in Sofia and on 25 November 2014 in Thessaloniki the Joint Ministerial Declarations on Greening Transport in the BSEC Region titled “Through enhanced BSEC regional co-operation towards a safe and sustainable transport” and on “Integrated intermodal and logistics solutions in the BSEC Region”, respectively, were adopted.

 The Joint Declaration on “Transport Facilitation: Paving the Way to Trade and Development in the BSEC Region” was adopted by Ministers in Chisinau on 14 May 2015.